bbauska/w3.CSS3-Succinctly/README.md

   title="Light bulb icon (orange)" alt="Light bulb icon (orange)" style="border: 0px solid #000000; width:0.143in;" />
-<i><b>Tip: You might want to dynamically add the w3-disabled class via JavaScript when the
+<i><b>Tip:</b> You might want to dynamically add the w3-disabled class via JavaScript when the
 button is clicked.
 This could provide a visual indication that the button has been pressed and the action is being performed.
-Remove the class when the work is complete.</b></i>
+Remove the class when the work is complete.</i>
 </p>

 <h4>Ripple effect</h4>